 To receive a social work license by examination an individual must:

 To receive a social work license by credentials an individual must:

 Temporary licensure at the BSW or MSW level for qualified applicants may be issued for a one year period to individuals with a BSW or MSW.
 Prior to expiration of the temporary license, the individual will need to obtain a full license by using the procedure outlined above in Applying for Licensure.
 Temporary licenses are not be available at the clinical level.

 New applications for transitional licensure for the LBSW are no longer available, as the transitional provision has expired.

-All licensed social workers must receive 45 contact hours of continuing education during the biennial licensing period, maintain documentation and be able to submit verification of attendance if audited.
+All licensed social workers must receive 45 contact hours of continuing education during the biennial licensing period, (every even year) maintain documentation and be able to submit verification of attendance if audited.
 Continuing education must be relevant to the practice of social work and is available from a variety of sources as defined by statute, including seminars and conferences, university classes, by audio or videotape.
 The NASW Alaska Chapter offers continuing education events each year, including an annual conference.

 The law prescribes areas required for continuing education, as defined below:

 During the first renewal period the licensee must receive: